 Mean score of companies in the Steam and Hot Water Supply industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Connecticut Water Company, headquartered in the US, currently does not have specific carbon emissions data available for the most recent year, as indicated by the absence of emissions figures.
-The company is a current subsidiary of Connecticut Water Service, Inc., and its climate commitments and performance data are cascaded from its parent organisation, SJW Group.
-As of now, Connecticut Water Company has not established specific reduction targets or initiatives under the Science Based Targets initiative (SBTi) or other recognised frameworks.
-The lack of documented reduction targets suggests that the company may still be in the early stages of formalising its climate strategy.
-In the context of the water utility industry, companies are increasingly focusing on sustainability and carbon reduction to mitigate climate change impacts.
-While Connecticut Water Company has not yet disclosed specific emissions or commitments, it is essential for organisations in this sector to develop robust climate action plans to align with global sustainability goals.
+Connecticut Water Company, headquartered in the US, currently does not have specific carbon emissions data available for the most recent year.
+The company is a current subsidiary of Connecticut Water Service, Inc., and its climate commitments and emissions data are influenced by its parent organisation, SJW Group, from which it inherits relevant information.
+As of now, there are no documented reduction targets or specific climate pledges from Connecticut Water Company.
+The absence of emissions data and reduction initiatives suggests that the company may still be in the early stages of formalising its climate strategy.
+In the context of the water utility industry, companies are increasingly focusing on sustainability and carbon reduction, often aligning with broader industry standards and frameworks.
+However, without specific data or commitments, it is challenging to assess Connecticut Water Company's current standing in terms of carbon emissions and climate action.
+Overall, while Connecticut Water Company is part of a larger corporate family that may have established climate initiatives, it has yet to publicly disclose its own emissions data or reduction targets.

 Access structured emissions data, company-specific emission factors, and source documents